My political views

 Pacifism

 One of the most basic and fundamental moral rules is not to kill other people.
 In practice, killing is widely accepted for defense (of oneself or others) and as a part of war or revolution; and when people advocate for war or revolution, they usually do so in terms of defense.
 This is fundamentally wrongheaded, because it's immoral to kill a killer in the same way that it's immoral to kill anybody else.
 Furthermore, people, when afraid for their lives, are quick to kill on a weakly justified suspicion that the other person will kill first, so the widespread belief that killers should be killed is probably the most common reason that people kill in the first place.
-The only way for humanity to escape this trap is for us to not kill, to be openly unthreatening and unarmed, accepting the possibility that we'll be killed.
+The only way for humanity to escape this Hobbesian trap is for us to not kill, to be openly unthreatening and unarmed, accepting the possibility that we'll be killed.
 This philosophy is what I call pacifism, and applies equally to ordinary people, the police, and states.

 Nonlethal force, unlike lethal force, is sometimes justifiable, such as tackling a mass shooter.
 But you're morally required to use the minimum possible force.
 It's wrong to punch somebody for fear they'll punch you first, in the same way that it's wrong to kill them for fear they'll kill you first.
 Police should be held to an especially high standard with respect to not using excessive force, because their purpose is to enforce basic moral rules, pacifism not the least of those rules.